derekl-beep/stackedit-notes/Fourier Analysis.md

 // Image: Fourier series vs Fouries transform
 ```

 To extend the Fourier series to the Fourier transform, we take limitation of the period to the infinity, i.e. $[-L, L] \rarr (-\infty, \infty)$ and $\Delta \omega \rarr 0$.
-The resolution with which we can resolve the frequencies becomes infi
+The resolution with which we can resolve the frequencies becomes infinitesimally small, and the summation in the Fourier series becomes a Riemann integral.